opensearch-project/data-prepper/data-prepper-plugins/prometheus-sink/README.md

 - `scope` (Optional) : This scope limit an application's access to a user's account.

-- `aws_sigv4`: A boolean flag to sign the HTTP request with AWS credentials.
-Default to `false`.

 - `aws` (Optional) : AWS configurations.
 See [AWS Configuration](#aws_configuration) for details.
 SigV4 is enabled by default when this option is used.
 If this option is present, `aws_` options are not expected to be present.
 If any of `aws_` options are present along with this, error is thrown.

 - `custom_header` (Optional) : A Map<String, List<String> for custom headers such as AWS Sagemaker etc